A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Governing Equations

-The reader may notice in the fore-coming sections that some simulations will surpasses the laminar regime.
-We will still admit $U_o$ as a rough approximation for the 1D velocity initial condition.
-In addition, notice the corrector term sometimes called \textsl{conductance}, $16/(f \widetilde{\Rey})$, which accounts for the non-Newtonian behavior of the fluid.
-Notice as well that $P_o$ is chosen as the boundary condition for the pressure at the head tank (at $x=0$), whereas a linear stationary profile is used for the pipeline pressure distribution accordingly with the aforementioned initial condition for the velocity.
-Last, the valve closure model is described by a time-dependent function $g(t)$ at $x = L$.
+\fg{The reader will notice in the following sections that some simulations extend beyond the laminar regime.
+Nevertheless, we continue to use $U_0$ as a rough approximation for the initial 1D velocity field.
+To account for the non-Newtonian behavior of the fluid, we include a corrector term—sometimes referred to as \textsl{conductance} \cite{oliveira2012}—given by $16/(f \widetilde{\Rey})$.
+Regarding the pressure field, $P_0$ is imposed as a boundary condition at the head tank, located at $x = 0$ (see Figure \ref{fig:setup}), while the pressure distribution along the pipeline follows a linear steady-state profile consistent with a fully developed Poiseuille pipe flow, given by $p(x) = P_0 (1 - x/L)$.
+Finally, the valve closure at the downstream end ($x = L$) is modeled through a time-dependent function $g(t)$.}

 The parameter $c$ represents the shockwave celerity.
-In addition, $\widetilde{\Rey}= \frac{\rho U_o D }{\eta}$ stands for a reference Reynolds number computed with the characteristic velocity.
 These scales will be used later on to formulate the dimensionless form of the governing equations.
 In addition, an isothermic assumption is considered for the fluid compressibility leading to a constant value for the pressure wave speed $c$.
 Therefore, the equations describe a fluid flow with mixture density $\rho_m$, axial velocity $\bu$, pressure $p$ and a reaction term denoted by $\cS(\bu)$.
 This last term models the wall shear stress effect on the overall motion.
 Using the Fanning friction factor $f$ \cite{white1991}, the cross-section velocity $u$ and pipe diameter $D$ we can write $\cS(\bu)$ as follows (\cite{chaudhry2014}, chapter 2):

+\fg{which is a quasi-steady approach.
+This represents a simplified formulation of the wall shear stress model \cite{ghidaoui2005, duan2020_waterUWSS, PLOURABOUE2024237}, as unsteady velocity profiles have been shown to differ significantly from those in the steady-state regime \cite{riasi2009}, regardless of the fluid rheology \cite{wahba2013non}. \lastiteration{For example, in \cite{URBANOWICZ2023117848}, a comprehensive set of analytic expressions for unsteady friction losses is studied in the Newtonian scenario.
+Similarly, in \cite{filho2023} a comparative study involving six different models assesses them not only based on how they reproduce the wave propagation, but also under an entropy-based metric.
+In \cite{urbanoWater}, a convolution-based model is used for the friction losses, as is usually done with damping models where the equations are more easily handled in the frequency domain.}}

+\lastiteration{Furthermore, recent studies \cite{XU2025123779} have integrated unsteady friction losses in contemporary optimization problems where the governing dynamics are introduced in a cost function where the state is approximated with a neural network \cite{RAISSI2019686}.
+This approach with physics-informed neural networks (PINNs) relates to a class of inverse problems where the physical information of the phenomena can be entangled with sensor data \cite{MPPY2015, galarce2023bias}, which is another future branch to be studied by the authors.}